Romans 14

 (Matthew 7:1–6; Luke 6:37–42)

-1Now receive the one being weak in the faith, not for passing judgment on reasonings.
-2Indeed, one believes to eat all things; but the one being weak eats vegetables.
-3The one eating, let him not despise the one not eating; and the one not eating, let him not judge the one eating, for God has received him.
+1And receive the one being weak in the faith, not for passing judgment on reasonings.
+2Indeed, one believes to eat all things, but the one being weak eats vegetables.
+3The one eating, let him not despise the one not eating; and the one not eating, let him not judge the one eating, for God received him.
 4Who are you, judging another’s servant?
-To the own master he stands or falls.
-And he will be upheld, for the Lord is able to uphold him.
+To his own master he stands or falls.
+And he will be made to stand, for the Lord is able to make him stand.

-10But why do you judge your brother, or why also do you despise your brother?
+10But why do you judge your brother?
+Or why also do you despise your brother?
 For we will all stand before the judgment seat of God.
 11For it has been written:

-“I live, says the Lord,
+says the Lord,

-that every knee will bow to Me,
+every knee will bow to Me,

-and every tongue will confessb to God.”c
+and every tongue will confess to God.”

 12So then, each of us will give account concerning himself to God.